 An expanse of marble flooring lay in front of her, while a grand staircase that parted on a mezzanine floor above and swept down either side of the central hall completed the feeling of opulence.
-A reception desk to one side was the one concession to the area’s modern purpose, but other than that Celeste could imagine that little had changed from how it might have looked nearly a century ago.
+A reception desk to one side was the only concession to the area’s modern purpose, but other than that Celeste could imagine that little had changed from how it might have looked nearly a century ago.

-Fortunately for her many of the guests were mingling out here, where it was quieter and easier to talk.
+Fortunately for her, many of the guests were mingling out here, where it was quieter and easier to talk.
 She walked between the two staircases and found a bench tucked away behind the stairs, providing her all the privacy she needed to pull out her sketch and decide which path to take next.

 Celeste breathed in deeply.
 There was only one way to find out.
-She’d made it this far.
-Why give up now?

-Forcing herself to take a step forward, Celeste jumped as loud laughter came from the billiard-room.
+Forcing herself to take a step forward, Celeste jumped as loud laughter came from the billiard room.
 Someone glanced up as she passed the doorway, but his attention was quickly drawn back to the game in front of him.

 Marble flooring had given way to plush carpet that was soft underfoot and thankfully quiet.
 She reached the double doors and stood before them for a moment, trying to find the courage to go in.
 One step closer to her journey’s end.
 Except what if someone was using the room?
-She could hardly go in and start searching for the entrance into the secret passageway.
+She could hardly go in and start searching for the entrance to the secret passageway.

 Carefully closing the door behind her, Celeste walked across the room straight towards the fireplace.
 A fresh flower arrangement filled the area where the log fire should have been.
 That was one problem she hadn’t considered.
 Would she have been able to reach the lever if the fire had been lit?